In addition to sprains, strains, and tendon injuries, musculoskeletal injuries include

 Older people are predisposed to musculoskeletal injuries in general because of the following:

-A tendency to fall frequently (eg, due to age-related loss of proprioception, adverse effects of drugs on proprioception or postural reflexes, orthostatic hypotension)
+A tendency to fall frequently (eg, due to age-related loss of proprioception, adverse effects of medications or drugs on proprioception or postural reflexes, orthostatic hypotension)

 Impaired protective reflexes during falls

 For any musculoskeletal injury in older people, the goal of treatment is rapid return to activities of daily living.

 Immobility (joint immobilization) is more likely to have adverse effects (eg, stiffness, contractures, muscle atrophy) in older people.

 Early mobilization and physical therapy are essential to recovery of function.

 Coexisting disorders (eg, arthritis) can interfere with recovery.

 Compartment syndrome and injuries that disrupt arterial supply threaten limb viability and may ultimately threaten life; these problems are very rare with sprains and strains.